From Humorless to Carefree in 30 Days

 It seems the only people who had any concerns ahead of the World Cup were the hosts themselves.
 In fact, capital-A "Angst" dominated the run-up to the tournament.
 Not just the normal jitters any organizer would have, but deep, ponderous Angst, the German kind.

-It started in January, when a consumer watchdog declared that several of the 12 World Cup stadiums, newly built or painstakingly refurbished,
+It started in January, when a consumer watchdog declared that several of the 12 World Cup stadiums, newly built or painstakingly refurbished, were unsafe for fans due to an absence of proper escape routes.

-No Go Areas" for visitors in parts of Berlin and eastern Germany.
+Then reports of attacks on foreigners mounted in March, April and May, not because more were being perpetrated but because the media were picking up on them, stoking a debate about " No Go Areas" for visitors in parts of Berlin and eastern Germany.
 Meanwhile newspaper coverage of violence by immigrant schoolchildren in schools added to concern that Germany was unable to properly integrate its many immigrants of Turkish descent.

 What happened?
 The Turks, whose own team hadn't qualified for the tournament, adopted the German side, and startled many here by waving German flags.
 After each victory, many of the honking, flag-draped cars racing round Berlin were driven by cheering Turks.

-surge in forced prostitution as new brothels opened to cope with the influx of fans.
+There was concern in Germany and abroad about a surge in forced prostitution as new brothels opened to cope with the influx of fans.
 In the end, demand fell far short of expectations, with fans apparently too busy partying and meeting Fräuleins at the Fan Fests to think about paying for sex.

 Then police and politicians were worried that neo- Nazis might stage demonstrations to get some of the global attention focused on Germany.
 Or that Iran's President Mahmoud Ahmadinejad, a fervent Holocaust denier, might present Germany with a major diplomatic headache by coming to watch Iran play.